emmrys-jay/photo-blog/README.md

   <li> User Signup
   <li> User Login
   <li> Stateful connection using cookies after user sign in
-  <li> Add a picture at a time with a title and description.
+  <li> Add a picture at a time with a title and description
   <li> View all pictures on a general home-page
   <li> Save pictures on the server
   <li> Picture path on the server saved to a mysql database
   <li> Mysql database server running on AWS RDS service
-  <li> Create, Read from database (At this moment)
+  <li> Create, Read, update and delete (CRUD) from database
-  <li> Read only newly added pictures at a time from database.
+  <li> Password encoded before transit to database
 </ul>